eser/eser/series/tr/listelerim/20230808-mortal-kombati-ben-tasarlasaydim.md

 - Animality
 - Babality
 - Friendship
-- Defensive/Offensive Meters
-- Two Different Gauges (to merge into one)
+- Defensive/Offensive Meters (to merge into one gauge with stamina)
 - Tag Team
 - Fighting Styles
 - Character Variations